cdoublev/css/doc/specifications.md

 The "level-less" URL of a specification most often references the last delta (but still relevant) version if any, otherwise the last full version, eg:

   - https://drafts.csswg.org/css-syntax/ provides the same content than https://drafts.csswg.org/css-syntax-3/
-  - https://drafts.csswg.org/css-conditional/ provides a delta between level 5 and level 3 (full)
+  - https://drafts.csswg.org/css-conditional/ provides the content of level 5 as delta from level 3 (full)
-  - https://drafts.csswg.org/css-conditional-4/ provides a delta between level 4 and level 3 (full)
+  - https://drafts.csswg.org/css-conditional-4/ provides the content of level 4 as delta from level 3 (full)

 But `@webref/css` also references CSS Backgrounds and Borders Level 4, which is a delta version, and https://drafts.csswg.org/css-backgrounds/ refers to Level 3.

-A "level-less" URL is handy for documenting a declaration in code because it does not need to be updated.
+A "level-less" URL is handy for documenting code because it does not need to be updated.
 But on the other hand, it refers to a dynamic content that could later no longer apply to the related code.
-Furthermore, the level is a hint for the currently supported version, therefore a JSDOC `@link` must use the URL that includes the highest level of the specification whose content is related to the code it applies to.
+Furthermore, the level is a hint of the supported version, therefore a JSDOC `@link` must use the URL that includes the highest level of the specification whose content is related to the code it applies to.

-# Other specifications

-- Compat
-- ?